sjanhunen/dokimazo/papers/one-question.rst

    [Psa 51:2-4, 6, 10, 16-17 KJV] 2 Wash me throughly from mine iniquity, and cleanse me from my sin.
 3 For I acknowledge my transgressions: and my sin [is] ever before me.
 4 Against thee, thee only, have I sinned, and done [this] evil in thy sight: that thou mightest be justified when thou speakest, [and] be clear when thou judgest. ...
 6 Behold, thou desirest truth in the inward parts: and in the hidden [part] thou shalt make me to know wisdom. ...
 10 Create in me a clean heart, O God; and renew a right spirit within me. ...
 16 For thou desirest not sacrifice; else would I give [it]: thou delightest not in burnt offering.
 17 The sacrifices of God [are] a broken spirit: a broken and a contrite heart, O God, thou wilt not despise.

-David's encounter with the truth resulted in a broken spirit and a broken heart.
+David's encounter with the truth led to a broken spirit and a broken heart.
 When David acknowledged his sin, he didn't go make a burnt offering to God.
 He acknowledged that he just couldn't do it without God's help: that is what God wanted more than burnt offerings.
-This is something God did not despise.
+This is something God does not despise.
 David asked for something that only God could provide.
-His answer is found in Christ:
+What David is asking for can only be answered in Christ:

    [Isa 61:1 KJV] 1 The Spirit of the Lord GOD [is] upon me; because the LORD hath anointed me to preach good tidings unto the meek; he hath sent me to bind up the brokenhearted, to proclaim liberty to the captives, and the opening of the prison to [them that are] bound;

 This is how Christ described His own ministry.
-His ministry was to those who were broken under the Old Covenant.
+His ministry was to those who were the brokenhearted under the Old Covenant.
+The cry of David's heart was answered in the Son of David, Jesus Christ.
+A broken heart is an open heart.

-The opposite of a broken heart is a hard heart.
-The only way the nation of Israel will fulfill the purpose God has for them is through a broken heart, not a hard heart.
-Christ encountered this many times with the religious and the leaders.
-This is completely opposite to what God wants.

-Being broken means you are open to God, not closed off.
-Do you want to try to keep Him out or let Him in?
-Will you let Him search your heart?
 Psalm 129:23 - "Search me and know my heart".
 David is saying, God my heart is open to you.

-The cry of David's heart was answered in the Son of David, Jesus Christ.
+Unfortunately for the nation of Israel, not many had a heart like David's.
+They had opportunities to repent time and again.
+God was incredibly patient with them.
+But most of Israel had the opposite of a broken heart: a hardened heart.
+The only way the nation of Israel will fulfill the purpose God has for them is through a broken heart, not a hard heart.

+The great irony is that the one nation that was supposed to be a light and an example stumbled and was hardened.

+Someday, as the prophet Zechariah says, they will look on the one that they pierced and they will understand.
+Their heart will be opened to Him.

 The Greatest Prayer